pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

         'PackageInstall' resource install status: ReconcileSucceeded
     ```

-App scanning package is up and running in your cluster
+  App scanning package is up and running in your cluster.

 ## Configure namespace